wgultiano/04_APPDEV1_EmergingTech-Gultiano/README.md

 ## Usage
 - **In Education**:
-  Generative AI is utilized in educational sector to generate materials, support teaching, learning, and improve assessments.
+  Generative AI is utilized in educational institutions to generate materials, support teaching, learning, and improve assessments.
+It helps both educators and students gather information, create learning materials and resources.

   - **Reference**:
     _Source: "Virtual Reality in Training and Assessment Among Clinical Students and Lecturers at a Nigerian University: A Phenomenological Study."
 JMIR Medical Education, 2026.
 Retrieved from [https://mededu.jmir.org/2026/1/e75021](https://mededu.jmir.org/2026/1/e75021)_